 3. Cost efficiency

-Aadhaar-enabled e-KYC has reduced operational costs for banks and fintechs.
-Lower costs also mean financial institutions can pass on the benefits to customers by offering faster services, lower fees, and quicker approvals
+Aadhaar-enabled e-KYC has reduced operational costs for banks and fintechs, allowing faster services, lower fees, and quicker approvals.

 4. Wider access

-Helps rural and semi-urban users open accounts easily, bridging financial gaps.
+Helps rural and semi-urban users open accounts easily, bridging financial inclusion gaps.

 Anti-Money Laundering (AML) and Know Your Customer (KYC)

 Preventing fraud and ensuring transparency have become top priorities for banks, NBFCs, and other financial institutions.
 While KYC focuses on verifying the identity of customers, AML goes a step further by monitoring financial activities to detect and prevent illegal transactions.
+In India, both are governed by the PMLA and the Financial Intelligence Unit — India (FIU-IND).
 Together, they form the backbone of financial compliance, protecting both institutions and customers.

 KYC verifies who you are, while AML checks what you do with your money.
 Both are equally important for building a safer and more transparent financial ecosystem.